hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Para-sha-n**
 rain-PROG-3SG
-"It is raining" (Direct evidence, the speaker sees it raining)
+“It is raining” (Direct evidence, the speaker sees it raining)

 **Para-sha-sqa**
 rain-PROG-REP
-"It was raining" (Reported evidence, someone told the speaker)
+“It was raining” (Reported evidence, someone told the speaker)

 **Para-sha-n-man**
 rain-PROG-3SG-COND
-"It might be raining" (Inferential evidence, based on clouds, for example)
+“It might be raining” (Inferential evidence, based on clouds, for example)

 #### Syntax